About Articarry

 What stage it is at

 Articarry is in a private beta.
+The product is real and substantial now: the home practice loop, the between-session brief, the morning caseload sort, the planning map, the printable summary, and the library a child chooses from.
 It is used by a small group of speech-language pathologists working with consenting families, and it is still being shaped by what they tell us.
-It is not a finished product, and this site does not pretend it is one.
+It is not finished, and this site does not pretend it is.

-Some pieces are deliberately not built yet — the binding privacy and terms documents are in preparation with proper review, and pricing is not switched on.
+Two things are deliberately held back before the doors open wider.
+The binding privacy and terms documents are in preparation with proper legal review.
+And while billing is built, it stays switched to free for the beta.
+No card is charged.
 Where something is unfinished, the site says so rather than papering over it.

 The two rules underneath everything